stephenanayashilliard/Covid_and_Politics/README.md

 In the assumption that the categories are aligned, p-values from the one-sample t-tests are calculated under the 0.05 significance level.
 Therefore, county populations cannnot be generalized to the national level.

 White and Native populations come close to a p-value of 0.05.

+- ### Results of John's Machine Learning Analysis
+This analysis is based on the OLS regression model described earlier in the readme under the "Machine Learning" section.
+The three factors used and their relation to covid were a county's percentage of votes for Trump in the 2020 election, a county's percentage of votes for Biden in the 2020 election, and a county's total votes in the 2020 election.

 ### Summary
 To be filled in future deliverables